Using Data Sources in Queries

 In DataDirect XQuery, XML views of relational data are based on the SQL/XML mappings specified in the SQL 2003 standard.
 These are logical XML views, not a physical format.

-The default setting of true for the XMLFOREST variable means that DataDirect XQuery represents each database table by a sequence of row elements in a document node.
-The row elements use the table name as the element name, are contained within a document node, and contain an element for each non-null column in the row that uses the column name as the element name.
-For example, the result for collection('users') is a document node containing the following elements:
+When the value of the JdbcSqlXmlForest property is set to true (the default), DataDirect XQuery represents each database table by a sequence of row elements in a document node.
+The row elements use the table name as the element name and contain an element for each non-null column in the row; DataDirect XQuery uses the column name as the element name for these elements.
+For example, when XML FOREST is used, the result for collection('users') is a document node containing the following elements:

 <users>